SaintRoberto/SaintRoberto/README.md

 - 🔭 I am working as a FullStack developer
 - 🌱 I’m currently programing on VueJS
-- 👯 I’m looking to collaborate on Maps projects usign POSTGIS and React
+- 👯 I’m looking to collaborate on Maps projects usign POSTGIS and VueJS/React
 - 🤔 I’m looking for help with Api Implementation with Docker
 - 📫 How to reach me: luna.robertodev@gmail.com
 - ⚡ Fun fact: I always did project but i never posted on GitHub until now :sweat_smile: